 This romance-filled itinerary by luxury travel company &Beyond is tailor-made for honeymooning couples.
 It could also set the scene for your dream proposal, or make a special anniversary unforgettable.
 The private tour, which lasts 11 days, starts with a scheduled flight from Kilimanjaro to remote Manyara Airstrip.
 From there, an open 4x4 safari vehicle takes you to Lake Manyara National Park, where awe-inspiring habitats range from secret woodlands to soda lakes dotted with flamingoes.

-Spend your time at the park looking for its special tree-climbing lions.
+Spend your time at the park looking for its famous tree-climbing lions.
 Later, fall asleep amidst the mahogany trees in an atmospheric stilted treehouse at &Beyond Lake Manyara Tree Lodge.
 Unique experiences are the trademark of this itinerary.
 In the Ngorongoro Conservation Area, share a gourmet picnic with your loved one on the crater floor, surrounded by wildlife and waited upon by immaculate butlers.
-In the Serengeti, stay under canvas and experience the incredible romance of a dawn hot-air... balloon safari.
+In the Serengeti, stay under canvas and experience the incredible romance of a dawn hot-air balloon safari.

-Of course, a romantic vacation should ideally involve at least a few days of decadence on an idyllic shore — which is where &Beyond Mnemba Island lodge comes in.
+Of course, nothing says "I love you" like a few days of decadence on an idyllic shore — which is where &Beyond Mnemba Island lodge comes in.
 Transfer via plane and boat to this picture-perfect spot in the Zanzibar Archipelago to try your hand at scuba diving, snorkeling or fly-fishing.
 Alternatively, you can relax in your beachfront banda or sign-up for a massage overlooking the ocean.
 Many of your meals are served al fresco, in the form of beach picnics or candlelit dinners at the water’s edge.

 For Explorers: Get Out of Town, Nomad Tanzania

 Your seven-night trip begins at Ruaha National Park.
 It is the largest national park in Tanzania, and also one of the least accessible.
-Its remoteness means that it is less crowded than the more famous parks of the north; while the wildlife sightings are just as rewarding.
+Its remoteness means that it is less crowded than the more famous parks of the north; but the wildlife sightings are just as rewarding.
 In particular, the park is known for its big cats, boasting the second-largest lion population in Africa.
 You’ll stay at Nomad Tanzania’s Kigelia Ruaha Camp, which comprises just six luxury tents nestled amidst a grove of sausage trees.

 For a true taste of life in the wilderness, spend a night fly-camping in a temporary camp.
 Surrounded by virgin bush and lit by the flicker of the nearby campfire, these netted tents afford bedtime views of the stars, spangled in vivid constellations across the African sky.
-This itinerary is offered from June to mid-March.Continue to 6 of 6 below.
+This itinerary is offered from June to mid-March.

 For Photographers: Tanzania Migration Photo Safari, Natural Habitat Adventures

-Natural...
-Habitat Adventures limits group sizes for this itinerary to just nine people, with a maximum of four guests per vehicle.
+Natural Habitat Adventures limits group sizes for this itinerary to just nine people, with a maximum of four guests per vehicle.
 This means that there’s plenty of space in the jeep for your camera equipment, while a window seat with an unimpeded view is guaranteed.
-The trip price includes flights to the Serengeti from Arusha, with an extra luggage allowance that comes as a blessing for those with numerous lenses, tripods and camera bags.
+Best of all, the nine-day trip is guided by a professional naturalist and accomplished photographer, with the knowledge needed to advise you on how to get the best shots.